temporalio/cli/docs/cmd-options/grpc-meta.md

 	- cli
 ---

+Alias: **-n**
 Contains gRPC metadata to send with requests (Format: key=value).
 Values must be in a valid JSON format.